-- Career exploration and career development activities - Career information related to high-skill, high-wage, or in-demand industry sectors as identified by the comprehensive local needs assessment - Career guidance and academic counseling - · Work-based learning or apprenticeship opportunities - Pre-Employment Transition Services (Pre-ETS) with Vocational Rehabilitation Services (DEED VRS) and adult education programs - · Partnerships that prepare all special populations for successful transition to postsecondary and/or employment
+- Career exploration and career development activities - Career information related to high-skill, high-wage, or in-demand industry sectors as identified by the comprehensive local needs assessment - · Career guidance and academic counseling - Work-based learning or apprenticeship opportunities - Pre-Employment Transition Services (Pre-ETS) with Vocational Rehabilitation Services (DEED VRS) and adult education programs - Partnerships that prepare all special populations for successful transition to postsecondary and/or employment

-Enter response below.
+Enter your Workforce Agency response below.

-Members of our consortium serve on area Career Boards from CareerSolutions, which meet monthly to ensure unduplicated services are secured throughout the community for various clients and community members.
+Members of our consortium serve on area Career Boards from Career Solutions, which meet monthly to ensure unduplicated services are secured throughout the community for various clients and community members.

-GRPC will help fund CareerONE summer enrichment programing in conjuction with CareerSolutions for at-risk and/or disadvantaged youth in St. Cloud and surrounding comunities.
-This is a joint venture between GRPC, CareerSolutions and SCTCC.
+GRPC will help fund CareerOne summer enrichment programing in conjunction with Career Solutions for at-risk and/or disadvantaged youth in St. Cloud and surrounding communities.
+This is a joint venture between GRPC, Career Solutions and SCTCC.

-The EPIC (Exporing Potential Interests and Careers) Day and EPIC for Influencers have been cooperative ventures with many community industries and organizations joining together to educate secondary students and influencers on the vast career paths available within our area.
+The EPIC (Exploring Potential Interests and Careers) Day and EPIC for Influencers have been cooperative ventures with many community industries and organizations joining together to educate secondary students and influencers on the vast career paths available within our area.
 Members of our consortium serve on the EPIC board and are vital in preparing for and operating these events.
 We also work collaboratively with the Greater St. Cloud Development Corporation (GSDC) and our local economic development boards.